 Also helping things along is the fact that if you fast for long enough, it may push your body into the metabolic state of ketosis.

 This is when your body’s fuel source switches from glucose (because it doesn’t have enough coming in) and starts burning fat.
-It’s likely that this process accounts for the other benefits people are reporting (for example, the mental clarity).
+It’s likely that this process accounts for the other benefits people are reporting (for example, mental clarity).

 Does intermittent fasting work?